Fair Active Learning: Solving the Labeling Problem in Insurance

-\begin{enumerate} \item \textbf{Querying (or labeling) step.} This step involves labeling the raw data to create labeled data for both training and test sets.
+\begin{enumerate} \item \textbf{Querying (or labeling) step.} This step involves labeling the raw data to create labeled data for both training and test-sets.
 Two types of labeling are considered: \textit{passive labeling}, where data is randomly queried, and \textit{active labeling}, where data is queried based on an importance criterion.
 Passive labeling generates an i.i.d. database, while active labeling does not guarantee independence.
 The hold-out set (test data) should be generated using passive labeling to ensure that it replicates $\cal{X}\times \cal{Y}$ empirically.

 \item \textbf{Training step.} As computing the minimizer $h^*$ of the theoretical risk in Equation~\eqref{eq:ThRisk} is impractical, we use \textit{Empirical Risk Minimization} (ERM) to minimize its empirical form, which is given by Equation~\eqref{eq:EmpRisk}.
-Given the training set $\mathcal{D}^{(train)}$, our aim is to find
+Given the training-set $\mathcal{D}^{(train)}$, our aim is to find

 where